As US troops prepare to pull out, a look at the war in Afghanistan by the numbers

-President Joe Biden is expected to announce on Wednesday that all American troops will withdraw from Afghanistan by the 20th anniversary of the Sept.
-11 attacks.
+Biden to announce that U.S. troops will pull out by 20th anniversary of Sept.
+11

 US Troops in Afghanistan